techgrounds/techgrounds-timhubcloud/exam_AZ-900/cheat_sheet.md

 **Resources**: in Azure, a resource is an entity managed by Azure.
 Virtual machines, virtual networks, and storage accounts are all examples of Azure resources. *Azure Resource Manager* is the deployment and management service for Azure.

 **Resource groups**: a container that holds related resources for an Azure solution.
 Stores metadata about the resources.
+- 10,000 management groups can be supported in a single directory.
+- A management group tree can support up to six levels of depth.
+- This limit doesn't include the Root level or the subscription level.
+- Each management group and subscription can only support one parent.
+- Each management group can have many children.
+- All subscriptions and management groups are within a single hierarchy in each directory

 > https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal